guspan-tanadi/guspan-tanadi.github.iold/_posts/bot/2018-2-27-Mekanisme-Chatbot.md

 Pathak menyadari,
 > The developers do not have to train the service with all 1,000 ways of asking the same thing.
 Using its basic understanding of a language, the service can make smart guesses when it encounters a similar but unknown user query.
 (Pathak, 2017).

-Jelas saja, tidak perlu umpama menyimpan seribu kalimat yang masih menanyakan hal yang sama.
+Jelas saja, tidak perlu umpama melatih layanan chatbot dengan semua seribu kalimat yang masih menanyakan hal yang sama.

 Tapi ini perihal membangun chatbot dari nol _from scratch_ tidak dengan perantara asosiasi seperti Microsoft LUIS atau Facebook Messager.
 Tidak pula dibangun menggunakan [AIML](https://thesai.org/Downloads/Volume6No7/Paper_12-Survey_on_Chatbot_Design_Techniques_in_Speech_Conversation_Systems.pdf).